shirsakm/nightlio/README.md

 Nightlio is the result: a feature-complete, open-source alternative that you can run anywhere.
 It's fully web-based and responsive for use on both desktop and mobile.
 No ads, no subscriptions, and absolutely no data mining.
 Just you and your data.

-### ✨ Key Features
+### Key Features

-* **✍️ Rich Journaling with Markdown:** Write detailed notes for every entry using Markdown for formatting, lists, and links.
+* **Rich Journaling with Markdown:** Write detailed notes for every entry using Markdown for formatting, lists, and links.
-* **📊 Track Your Mood & Find Patterns:** Log your daily mood on a simple 5-point scale and use customizable tags (e.g., 'Sleep', 'Productivity') to discover what influences your state of mind.
+* **Track Your Mood & Find Patterns:** Log your daily mood on a simple 5-point scale and use customizable tags (e.g., 'Sleep', 'Productivity') to discover what influences your state of mind.
-* **📈 Insightful Analytics:** View your mood history on a calendar, see your average mood over time, and track your journaling streak to stay motivated.
+* **Insightful Analytics:** View your mood history on a calendar, see your average mood over time, and track your journaling streak to stay motivated.
-* **🔒 Privacy First, Always:** Built from the ground up to be self-hosted.
+* **Privacy First, Always:** Built from the ground up to be self-hosted.
 Your sensitive data is stored in a simple SQLite database file on *your* server.
 No third-party trackers or analytics.
-* **🚀 Simple Self-Hosting with Docker:** Get up and running in minutes with a single `docker compose up` command.
+* **Simple Self-Hosting with Docker:** Get up and running in minutes with a single `docker compose up` command.
-* **🎮 Gamified Achievements:** Stay consistent with built-in achievements that unlock as you build your journaling habit.
+* **Gamified Achievements:** Stay consistent with built-in achievements that unlock as you build your journaling habit.

 <div align="center">🌙</div>

+## Usage

-## 🐳 Docker Quickstart (Recommended)
+### Docker Quickstart (Recommended)

 > [!NOTE]
 > By default, Nightlio runs in a **single-user mode**.
 The "local login" endpoint is designed for personal use and automatically logs you into the single, default user account.
 Multi-user support is planned for a future release.